Adriana-Bamberger/whats-on-tvite/README.md

 - [ ] Run the tests with npm test after completing the getTime function to verify if it passes.

-- [ ] Complete the remaining functions in lib.ts up until the section named Stretch.
-Consider where you may be able to re-use functions e.g. your `getTime` and `getName` functions.

-### 3. Completion and Verification
+#### `getName`

+- [ ] Repeat the same steps above for the `getName` function.

+### 3. Working with data from the data file

+- [ ] `schedule.ts` is the data file for this project.
+It contains all of the data for the various TV shows, including their airing times, names and descriptions.
+In this case, `schedule.ts` contains an exported array Shows.

+- [ ] To load the data, we imported `schedule.ts` at the top of the `lib.ts` file and stored it in a variable called `schedule`.
+Use the schedule variable to complete the `getShowTime` function.

-- [ ] After completing each function, run the tests with npm test to confirm that they pass.
-Have a look at the website develop step by step as you complete the functions too!
+- [ ] Run the tests to verify if it passes.
+Have a look at the website develop step by step as you complete the function too!

+- [ ] Complete remaining functions in lib.ts up until the section named Stretch.

+- [ ] Consider where you may be able to refactor your code re-use functions e.g. your `getTime` and `getName` functions.

 ### Hints